Mortgage Basics

 • Higher Total Interest Paid: A 30-year mortgage may provide lower monthly payments, but it also means that you will pay more interest over the life of the loan.
 An extended repayment period results in a higher overall cost of borrowing than shorter-term mortgages.

-• Limited Mortgage Default Insurance Options: As mentioned earlier, 30-year mortgages are no longer eligible for mortgage default insurance from CMHC.
-This can impact the interest rate on your mortgage and potentially result in higher borrowing costs.
+• Higher Borrowing Costs: An uninsured 30-year amortization can impact the interest rate on your mortgage and potentially result in higher borrowing costs.

 • Longer Debt Repayment Period: Opting for a 30-year mortgage means committing to a longer debt repayment period.
 This can delay your ability to become mortgage-free and may limit your financial freedom in the long run.